Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Experimental Evaluation

 In our initial analysis, we investigated whether our proposed method, PEARLM, could significantly improve the recommendation utility, a central objective of any recommendation system.
-For this purpose, we primarily focused on Normalized Discounted Cumulative Gain (NDCG), though we also examined other commonly used utility metrics such as MMR, Precision, and Recall.
-These additional measures largely followed the trend set by the NDCG results.\\ Table~\ref{tab:rq1} presents the results of this evaluation, clearly highlighting the strong performance of PEARLM in terms of NDCG.
+For this purpose, we primarily focused on Normalized Discounted Cumulative Gain (NDCG), though we also examined other commonly used utility metrics such as MRR, Precision, and Recall.
+These additional measures largely followed the trend set by the NDCG results.\\ Table~\ref{tab:rq-combined} presents the results of this evaluation, clearly highlighting the strong performance of PEARLM in terms of NDCG.
 For the ML1M dataset, PEARLM achieves an NDCG score of 0.44, a considerable 42\% improvement over the next best performer KGAT which scores 0.31.
 Likewise, on the LFM1M dataset, PEARLM records an NDCG score of 0.59, outperforming the second-best CKE by 78.7\%.

-These improvements can be attributed to the inherent flexibility of PEARLM which, unlike the PLM, is not constrained to precomputed knowledge graph embeddings.
-This freedom allows PEARLM to construct more nuanced and quality embeddings, which translates to higher-quality recommendations in the downstream task.
-The substantial boost in NDCG scores accentuates PEARLM's ability in ranking relevant products higher, delivering higher utility to users.
-The other metrics, namely MMR, Precision, and Recall, reinforce the superior performance of PEARLM over other models.
+These improvements can be attributed to the embedding direct learning of PEARLM which, unlike PLM, is not constrained to precomputed knowledge graph embeddings.
+This freedom allows PEARLM to construct more nuanced embeddings, which translates to higher-quality recommendations in the downstream task.